Golden Globes 2024: See the full list of winners | KRDO

 By Lisa Respers France, CNN

-(CNN) — The 81st Golden Globe Awards are being presented Sunday night in Los Angeles.
+(CNN) — The 81st Golden Globe Awards were a good night for “Barbenheimer.”

+Christopher Nolan’s three-hour biography about J. Robert Oppenheimer, the physicist behind the Manhattan Project, picked up a number of big awards, including best motion picture drama, best director (Christopher Nolan) and best drama actor (Cillian Murphy).
+Composer Ludwig Göransson also picked up an award for best original score.

+“Oppenheimer” was a favorite heading into the night, as was “Barbie,” the toy-powered tale from Greta Gerwig.

+FX’s “The Bear” picked up three awards, best TV comedy category, best comedy actor for Jeremy Allen White and best comedy actress for Ayo Edebiri.

+Netflix’s “Beef,” about a road rage incident gone haywire, won three awards as well, including best limited series and individual honors for stars Ali Wong and Steven Yeun.

-See below for a full list of nominees.
-The winners will be indicated in bold and updated live throughout the night.
+See below for a full list of nominees with the winners indicated in bold.

 TELEVISION